-Between 2008 and 2015, the Learning and Leading programme offered Gap Scholarships to year 13 students wishing to take a 'year out' between school and university.
+Between 2008 and 2016, the Learning and Leading programme offered Gap Scholarships to year 13 students wishing to take a 'year out' between school and university.
 These Scholarships consisted of a £4,000 grant plus mentor support and advice on how to plan and carry out a meaningful gap experience.
-Unfortunately, there are no such Scholarships available in 2016 as the programme is coming to an end in September 2016.

 There are many different options for taking a gap year between school and university or even after university and before starting work.
 You may decide to earn money to cover university costs; go travelling; volunteer on an overseas placement; take part in a cultural exchange; complete a short course; join an expedition or get some work experience.